Bellfalasch/frontend-forum/slides.md

 * My role lives on
 * It changes name to reflect the `guild` lingo
-* Front-end forum, and all my other forums, will remain unchanged
+* Front-end forum, and all my other forums, will remain more or less unchanged
 * I will get a new manager and will be placed inside the new **Designsystem Team**
-* Most likely nobody will notice any change at all
+* All **Chapter Leads** will now have community-work as part of their work description
-* But I hope we can get more guild-synergies with other guilds that will come
+* And I hope we can get more guild-synergies with other guilds that will come
 * That's all

 </v-clicks>